Do I have to be able to dance well to participate in Shirttails?

 In the middle of the rehearsal week, students are given a break from practice.
-Instead, men from Martin, Hardin, and Couch rotate around to the women's dorms, usually to sing a song or give a preview of their dance.
-Teasers are not mandatory, and they are done in the spirit of the history of Shirttails.
-At one point in time, Shirttails was primarily an event in which the men of Hendrix serenaded female students.
-Inspired by the past, many students have a lot of fun with Teasers.
+Instead, men from Martin, Hardin, and Couch rotate around to the women's dorms to serenade the ladies.
+Serenades are not mandatory, and they are done to celebrate an earlier time in Hendrix history when Shirttails was an event for the male students to serenade their female peers.
+Inspired by the past, many students have a lot of fun with Serenades.

 Will practices conflict with my schoolwork?

 Practices are only 2 hours a night during the school week.
 Most students find that Shirttails practice is a good break from school.
 Rarely is there an issue with Shirttails practice interfering with schoolwork.
 If there is an issue, your choreographers will be happy to work around your school work so you are caught up on the dances.

 I play a sport, what if practice times conflict?

 Athletic practices take priority over Shirttails practices, but it is rare that a sport will have practice during the entire Shirttails rehearsal, especially during Welcome Week.
 If you play a sport, arriving late to Shirttails practice is acceptable.
 If you miss a practice entirely, find a roommate or neighbor to catch you up on the moves.
 Our goal is to provide you with as many opportunities as possible to participate in this great tradition.